top of page

 It helps to know the difference between knit and woven fabrics because they each have their own ‘world’ when it comes to making the fabric and then making garments with them.
 Many fabric suppliers often specialize in one category or the other.
 If your fabric is a knit, you can’t source it from a wovens only supplier, and vice versa.
 When it comes to manufacturing clothes, factories often also specialize in handling either knits or wovens, though some places do handle both.
 The needles, threads, and handling in sewing are different from one category to the other.
 For example, if you are making a legging, you are going to want knit fabrics and a sewing plant that can handle that stretchy material well.

 Take a close look at your fabric.
 Can you see if the yarns (the threads that make up the fabric) are crossed or looped?
-Looped fabric is knit like the image shown here in blue, and crossed fabric is woven like the image shown in green.
+Looped fabric is knit like the image shown here in pink and navy, and crossed fabric is woven like the image shown in green and pink.
 The knit loops often look like tiny rows of braids while the woven looks more like a basket.
 The knit is also made from one continuous yarn while a woven is made from lots of separate yarns.

 Recent Posts